Converting a TensorFlow DeepSpeech Model¶

 Converting the Main Part of DeepSpeech Model into OpenVINO IR¶

-Model Optimizer assumes that the output model is for inference only.
+Model conversion API assumes that the output model is for inference only.
 That is why you should cut

 previous_state_h variables off and resolve keeping cell and hidden states on the application level.